gumilevskij/Framework/joss/paper.md

 by agents who respond to anticipated future outcomes in the present, necessitating the combined use of specialized techniques that are not readily availabel even in the extensive list of Python's scientific modeling packages.
-Currently, the two primary DSGE modeling toolboxes, [DYNARE](https://www.dynare.org/) and [IRIS](https://iris.igpmn.org/) are comprehensive toolsets that offer an user-friendly infrastructure with support to all stages of model development.
+Currently, the two primary DSGE modeling toolboxes, Dynare and Iris are comprehensive toolsets that offer an user-friendly infrastructure with support to all stages of model development.
 These, and similar, applications, however, are either commercial, or rely on commercial software to run, and hence require expensive licensing costs.
 There